karma4u101/FoBo/README.md

 - Foundation v2.1.4           -- Use v2.1.5 or newer
 - JQuery v1.6.4               -- Use v1.7.2 or newer
 - JQuery-Mobile v1.0.1        -- Use v1.1.0
-- FoBo                        -- Use Bootstrap or Foundaton (removed in 0.8.0-SNAPSHOT)
+- FoBo                        -- Use Bootstrap or Foundation (removed in 0.8.0-SNAPSHOT)

 Quick Start
 -----------